 Visiting Scotland from overseas

-- There are 57 countries now who do not need to quarantine on arrival into Scotland - these include France, Germany, Italy, the Netherlands, Australia and New Zealand.
+- There are a number of countries now who do not need to quarantine on arrival into Scotland.
 You can check the full list of countries who can travel to Scotland without quarantine.

-- There are still countries including Spain where if you travel to Scotland, you will need to self-quarantine for 14 days when you arrive.
+- There are still countries including France, Spain, Belgium, the Netherlands, the US and Canada where if you travel to Scotland, you will need to self-quarantine for 14 days when you arrive.

 - Everyone needs to provide their journey and contact details when you travel to Scotland.